6063-sm11358/HW05/README.md

 circleDim = map(dataPoint[i].DEWP, minDewp, maxDewp, 5, 420);
 ```
 Similarly, based on the minimum and maximum values, I've color-coded sub-ranges within a parameter's full gamut.
 (The visualization legend can be seen in the above screenshot)

+With this, one can gather quantifiable insights regarding *temperature*, *PM2.5 concentration*, *pressue*, and *dew point* variations in Beijing over the course of 5 years (2010-2014).